Mic92/nixpkgs-review/README.md

 shell has been closed.

-Tip: Since it's hard to keep track of the numbers, for each opened shell also the corresponding pull request url is showed.
+Tip: Since it's hard to keep track of the numbers, for each opened shell the corresponding pull request URL is shown.

 ## Remote builder: